The end of the year is upon us, and well that means reflecting on all that has happened this year in 2013, particularly on the running front.

-January brought me a my first ever obstacle event.
+January brought me my first-ever obstacle event.
 The Tough Mudder.
-I entered this event back in June in 2012.
+I entered this event back in June of 2012.

-The first half of year also brought most of my races.
+The first half of the year also brought most of my races.

 That personal best time however got smashed again when I completed Run Melbourne.
 That race however I went in with expectations (and no lagging injury).
 I went in wanting to get that sub 1h50m time.
 So yes the race experience was a lot different, but the time was well worth it in the end.

-2013 however was more than getting PR’s or PB’s for each of the races that I entered.
-Sure getting a PB rocks during a race is awesome, but it’s not so much my main focus going into a race any more.
+2013 however was more than getting PRs or PB’s for each of the races that I entered.
+Sure getting a PB rock during a race is awesome, but it’s not so much my main focus going into a race anymore.

 2013 made me really Stop and Listen to myself.
 To my thoughts.
-To my body with aches & pains, but also how what I ate effects my performance.
+To my body with aches & pains, but also how what I ate affects my performance.